visforvali/ws297y/discord.md

 Under the Main Profile menu, enter your **preferred display name and pronouns**.
 Click Change Avatar and upload the image &mdash; a photograph, image, or icon (you can use Picrew to create non-AI-generated avatars for personal, noncommercial use) &mdash; you’d like to use.

 Below that, you have the option of editing the **banner color** on your profile and entering text into the **About Me** section.
-If you're stuck on what to say, here are two placeholders you can copy-paste:
+If you're stuck on what to say, here are two placeholders you can copy-paste and modify:

 *Biosketch* \\
  ✎┊ (Name) \\